fosfor15/fosfor15/README.md

 <h2>About me 👨‍💻👾🤖</h2>
 <ul>
-    <li>Angular Lead FrontEnd at Innotech & starter BackEnd Developer 👨‍💻🌐🔗</li>
+    <li>Angular Lead Frontend developer at <a href="https://inno.tech/">Innotech</a> & starter Backend developer 👨‍💻🌐🔗</li>
     <li>Former lecturer of WebDev subjects at <a href="https://online.top-academy.ru/">TOP Computer Academy</a> – former STEP Computer Academy 🧑‍🏫📚🚸</li>
     <li>Master in Infocommunication Technologies and Systems 🎓</li>
-    <li>Satellite Communication Systems, MATLAB & Simulink Engineer 📡🛰️</li>
+    <li>Satellite Communication Systems, MATLAB & Simulink engineer 📡🛰️</li>
     <li>Regular student at <a href="https://github.com/zero-to-mastery">Zero-to-Mastery Academy</a> 🎓</li>
 </ul>

 <h3>My motivation 🏆✅⏩</h3>
 <p>
-    I perceive Development as an interesting constructor, in which, using well-mastered elements and tools, you can construct something new, your own and working.
+    I perceive Web development as an interesting constructor, in which, using well-mastered elements and tools, you can construct something new, your own and working.
 Also, sometimes this is became like a puzzle for me, in which the enjoy of the solution compensates for all the effort invested.
 </p>
 <p>
     I adhere to the idea that the Internet and modern, still young technologies can make our world better and more wealthy.
 And in general I look at Development as a good opportunity to contribute to this process.